An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Algorithmic Contributions

+\item Computing the Reeb graph $\RG_{\widetilde{f_2^p}}$ corresponding to each representative point $p$ and building the MDRG. \end{enumerate} We note, the nodes in second dimensional Reeb graphs $\RG_{\widetilde{f_2^p}}$ correspond to critical points of $\widetilde{f_2^p}$, and consequently represent points in the Jacobi structure $\JStruct_{\f}$ (see \secref{subsec:computing-Jacobi-structure}).
+Therefore, these nodes are crucial in capturing the topology of the Reeb space.
+Note that since we have assumed the domain $\M$ is a triangulation of an orientable $3$-manifold without boundary, the (regular) level surfaces of $f_1$ are orientable and also have no boundary, and the regular level sets of $\widetilde{f_2^p}$ are finite disjoint unions of circles.
+Therefore, $\widetilde{f_2^p}$ has no genus change critical points and consequently, $\RG_{\widetilde{f_2^p}}$ will not have any degree-$2$ critical node.

-\cref{alg:compute-MDRG} provides the pseudo-code for computing $\MDRG_{\f}$.
-The first step for constructing $\MDRG_{\f}$ involves the computation of the augmented Reeb graph $\RG_{f_1}$ (line $3$, \cref{alg:compute-MDRG}) using an algorithm discussed in section~\ref{subsec:Reeb-graph}.
-Next, we augment this Reeb graph further by determining the points of topological change which requires the computation of: (i) the minima of $f_1$ restricted to the Jacobi set $\JSet_{\f}$, (ii) the maxima of $f_1$ restricted to $\JSet_{\f}$, and (iii) double points of $\JStruct_{\f}$ (see \cref{lem:topological-changes}).
-The procedure $\textsc{ComputeJacobiMinima}$ provides the pseudo-code for determining the minima of $f_1$ on $\JSet_{\f}$ (line $4$, \cref{alg:compute-MDRG}).
-A vertex $\bv \in \JSet_{\f}$ is identified as a minimum if $f_1(\bv)$ is less than the $f_1$-values of its adjacent vertices in $\JSet_{\f}$.
-The procedure for determining the maxima of $f_1$ in $\JSet_{\f}$ follows a similar approach (line $5$, \cref{alg:compute-MDRG}).
-The \textsc{DoublePoints} procedure computes points in $\M$ mapped (by the quotient map $q_{\f}$) to double-points in the Jacobi structure $\JStruct_{\f}$ (line $6$, \cref{alg:compute-MDRG}).
-The collective outcomes of these procedures constitute the points of topological change, denoted as $P$ (line $7$, \cref{alg:compute-MDRG}).
+\algoref{alg:compute-MDRG} provides the pseudo-code for computing $\MDRG_{\f}$.
+The first step for constructing $\MDRG_{\f}$ involves the computation of the Reeb graph $\RG_{f_1}$ (line $3$, \algoref{alg:compute-MDRG}) using an algorithm discussed in \secref{subsec:Reeb-graph}.
+Next, we augment this Reeb graph further by determining the set of points $P$ of \emph{Type I}, \emph{Type II} and \emph{Type III} topological change which requires the computation of: (i) the minima of $f_1$ restricted to the Jacobi set $\JSet_{\f}$, (ii) the maxima of $f_1$ restricted to $\JSet_{\f}$, and (iii) double points of $\JStruct_{\f}$ (see \lemref{lem:topological-changes}).

+The procedures $\textsc{ComputeJacobiMinima}$ and $\textsc{ComputeJacobiMaxima}$ compute the minima and maxima of $f_1$ on $\JSet_{\f}$, respectively (line $4$-$5$, \algoref{alg:compute-MDRG}), as discussed in \secref{subsec:computing-Jacobi-structure}.
+The \textsc{DoublePoints} procedure computes points in $\M$ mapped (by the quotient map $q_{\f}$) to double points in the Jacobi structure $\JStruct_{\f}$ (line $6$, \algoref{alg:compute-MDRG}).
+The collective outcomes of these procedures constitute the points of topological change, denoted as $P$ (line $7$, \algoref{alg:compute-MDRG}).